mc100s/guided-exercise-mern-street-art/README.md

 ### Iteration 9 | Backend | `DELETE /api/visits/:visitId`

 Create a route `DELETE /api/visits/:visitId` that deletes the specified visit.

-Be careful, only the owner of the visit can delete his visit.
+⚠️ Be careful, only the owner of the visit can delete his visit.

 This is what you should see with Postman when you are done.
 ![Imgur](https://i.imgur.com/fnTtbFy.png)

+**NOTE**: We recommand you to make sure that a connected user can't delete the visit of another user.

 ### Iteration 10 | Frontend | Add of Bootstrap + Reactstrap + `MainNavbar`